jruels/fun-istio/labs/05-multi/index.md

 ```

 ### Viewing the Frontend Service
-To load the front end in a browser visit the "EXTERNAL-IP" from above
+To load the front end in a browser visit localhost on port `8081`

 ## Scale Web Frontend